Capitol (TV series): Synopsis

 As with other soap operas in the mid-1980s, Capitol tried its hand with adventure storylines, pairing Sloane with Prince Ali (Peter Lochran), the potential King of Baraq, a fictional Islamic nation undergoing political strife.
-Much of the action took place outside the United States and while it paralleled much of what was going on in the real world, audiences began to drift away.
+Much of the action took place outside the United States, and while it paralleled much of what was going on in the real world, audiences began to drift away.
 Soap Opera Digest praised the Sloane and Ali pairing, naming their romantic moments as the best love scenes of 1986.
 In spite of that praise, the show was criticized for taking its storyline twists to bizarre extremes.
 Within short periods of time, Sam Clegg was revealed to have fathered Scotty, not Trey, and Mark Denning was revealed to be a traitor.
 This infuriated veteran actor Ed Nelson so much that he quit in disgust.
 Rory Calhoun had also departed the show, although he did sign a new contract shortly before the cancellation announcement, reappearing around the same time as Catherine Hickland.

 The last weeks of the show focused on Sloane's taking over as Queen of Baracq (Ali was presumed dead) and her efforts to hide from his enemies.
 Several new characters were introduced, the most memorable being Laureen Clegg (Janis Paige), Sam's first wife and Trey's real mother, who kept her identity secret and became Scotty's nanny.
 Sam, having become involved in an affair with the much younger Kate Wells (Cheryl Ann Wilson), found himself the victim of blackmail after breaking off with Kate as she had discovered the truth about Scotty's paternity.
-This led the show to present two cliff-hangers, Myrna's vowing of war after Sam at Kate's demand demanded a divorce, and Sloane's standing in front of a firing squad.
+This led the show to present two cliff-hangers: Myrna's vowing of war after Sam, at Kate's demand, requested a divorce, and Sloane's standing in front of a firing squad.